-Microsoft (MS) Teams is an enterprise-wide collaboration suite that lives within Mason’s Office 365 environment.
-At its core, MS Teams provides chat, audio calling, video calling, screen share, and more with individuals and groups outside of a team structure.
+Microsoft (MS) Teams is an enterprise-wide collaboration suite within Mason’s Office 365.
+At its core, MS Teams provides chat, audio calling, video calling, screen sharing, and more with individuals and groups outside of a team structure.

 MS Teams is available via web browser, desktop application, and mobile app.

 MS Teams is a self-service application.
 Training and support provided by ITS are limited to account access questions.
 Additional training is provided via online tutorials and collaboration with other users.